Should You Eat Before a Workout? Science Finally Has an Answer

-How long do you have to forego food to meet their definition of “fasting?”
-Thompson says: “It can take several hours to fully finish the response to digesting a meal, so the best advice would be to ensure that your last meal was 4 hours before exercise to get the effect that we reported.
-Or, exercise in the morning before breakfast—this is exactly what we did.”
+How long do you have to forego food to meet their definition of fasting?
+“It can take several hours to fully finish the response to digesting a meal,” says Thompson, “so the best advice would be to ensure that your last meal was four hours before exercise to get the effect that we reported.
+Or exercise in the morning before breakfast—this is exactly what we did.”
 And for a double fat-burning whammy, add this one food to your morning meal.

 It’s actually less important how you refuel post-exercise, especially if you’re pretty active generally.
-“This is only really an issue for people who are looking to repeat a performance or who are looking to train more than one time on one day,” Thompson says, adding, “This is therefore important for more serious athletes, but for everyone else it is probably fine to follow a normal meal pattern without worrying too much about refueling.”
+“This is only really an issue for people who are looking to train more than one time on one day,” Thompson says.
+“This is therefore important for more serious athletes, but for everyone else, it is probably fine to follow a normal meal pattern without worrying too much about refueling.”

 After an intense workout—ideally, on an empty stomach—these are some of the best recovery foods.